-One of the hardest struggles for a drug user is admitting that you are addicted.
-More often than not, drug abusers are either in denial or too embarrassed to admit their addiction.
-As a result, many of these individuals end up living under the shadows of drug abuse for the rest of their lives.
+One of the hardest struggles for drug users is admitting that they are addicted.
+More often than not, drug abusers are in denial about their problems or are too embarrassed to admit their addictions.
+As a result, some individuals live in the grip of drug abuse for years, maybe even the rest of their lives.

-On the other hand, quitting drug abuse is challenging as well.
-Once a user stops using the drug or any other addicting substances, they may experience drug withdrawal symptoms which can make quitting more difficult.
-In effect, some of them may end up going back to their old routine, slowly destroying their lives.
+Quitting drug abuse is challenging as well.
+When users stop using drugs, alcohol, or other addictive substances, they may experience withdrawal symptoms that may make quitting more difficult.
+Some of them may return to their old routines and substances abuse, which may destroy their lives.

-Such scenarios are not new.
-In fact, statistics reveal that substance abuse is a current problem in the US and in other parts of the world.
-More so, substance abuse is now considered a disorder rather than an addicting habit.
+Such scenarios are common.
+Statistics reveal that substance abuse is a problem in the United States and other parts of the world.
+Substance abuse is now considered a disease and disorder not just a habit.

-Entering into a rehab facility should not be perceived as a short-term treatment.
-Rather, recovery may take time to ensure the struggling user does not go back to his or her old ways.
+Entering a rehab facility for treatment is not a short-term treatment.
+Rather, recovery may take time to ensure that a person does not return to his or her old ways.

 Drug and Alcohol Detox

-Detoxification alone may not suffice in helping recovering addicts, but this is considered an important step to an effective treatment and recovery from addiction.
+Detoxification alone may not help recovering addicts, but the process may be an important step in addiction treatment and recovery.

-Different types of therapies are used to treat substance addiction.
-These include one-on-one or group therapy sessions are usually organized by an addiction counselor.
-Other kinds of therapy include behavioral therapy, using medications, or both.
-Results may vary depending on an individual’s personal needs as well as the types of drug they use.
+Different therapies and forms of assistance treat substance addiction.
+They include one-on-one or group therapy sessions that are often organized by addiction counselors.
+Other kinds of therapy include behavioral therapy, therapies that use medications, or a combination of these approaches and others.
+Results may vary, depending on individuals’ personal needs, the therapies they use, and the drugs they take.

-Regardless of any kind of treatment an individual chooses, the important thing is that that person is determined to overcome his or her addiction problems.
-More so, such treatments can only do as much for the struggling addict.
-At the end of the day, a successful recovery from addiction is up to the person himself.
+Regardless of the treatment an individual chooses, a person should be determined to overcome his or her addiction problems.
+Treatments and assistance are extremely useful, but they may only do so much for struggling addicts.
+Ultimately, a successful recovery from addiction depends on the people themselves.

 Common Types of Therapies

-Also known as CBT, Cognitive Behavioral Therapy is used to help patients “heal” by opening up their innermost thoughts and feelings that trigger their addiction by talking about it.
-This kind of therapy is used to treat anxiety, depression, and other mental health issues such as bipolar disorder, phobia, post-traumatic stress disorder (PTSD), and many more.
+Also known as CBT, cognitive behavioral therapy aims to help people heal by allowing them to share their innermost thoughts and feelings that trigger their addiction.
+This kind of therapy is used to treat anxiety, depression, and other mental health issues, such as bipolar disorder, phobias, post-traumatic stress disorder (PTSD), and many more.

-Dialectical Behavior Therapy is a type of therapy that was originally created to treat individuals on the verge of suicide or self-harm.
-It is said to be a modified version of Cognitive Behavioral Therapy (CBF).
-Furthermore, it is also used to treat other mental disorders such as depression, post-traumatic stress disorder (PTSD), and drug addiction/substance abuse.
+Dialectical behavior therapy (DBT) is a type of therapy that was originally created to treat individuals on the verge of suicide or self-harm.
+It is a modified version of cognitive behavioral therapy (CBT) and is also used to treat mental disorders such as depression, post-traumatic stress disorder (PTSD), and substance abuse.

-This method helps patients realize what triggers their negative behavior, including thoughts of suicide and using drugs and alcohol.
-Likewise, this therapy also helps struggling individuals to cope with such undesirable behaviors or triggers.
+This therapeutic method helps clients learn what triggers negative thoughts and behaviors.
+The thoughts and behaviors may include thinking suicidal thoughts and using drugs and alcohol.
+DBT helps struggling individuals learn and cope with undesirable behaviors or triggers.

-This type of therapy uses unconventional treatment processes in helping patients overcome any negative thinking that may trigger their addiction problems.
-It mostly involves outdoor recreational activities, role-playing, and other activities that can challenge their physical and mental capabilities.
+This type of therapy uses unconventional treatment processes to help people overcome negative thinking that may trigger their addiction problems.
+It often involves outdoor recreation, role-playing, and other activities that may challenge their physical and mental capabilities.

 - Equine-assisted psychotherapy